 Extraordinary meetings are meetings that are added to the adopted meetings schedule of Ordinary meetings due to urgent business.
-See page 68 for elected representatives remuneration.

 NB: Most hearings and deliberations were managed by Council-appointed Hearing Panels, comprising 3-4 elected members.
 In the Hearings and Deliberations table, the attendance is represented in a ratio of meeting attended to meetings invited.